yunnysunny/grunt-pages/README.md

 The file extension of the template engine to be used.
 This option filters template files in the `pageSrc` folder when developing a grunt-pages configuration for multiple template engines.

 # Changelog

+**0.8.3** - Posts without the `date` specified now default to using the post's last modified time as the date thanks to [@danburzo](https://github.com/danburzo).
+Fixed bug where draft posts in nested folders weren't ignored properly.

 **0.8.2** - Temporarily reverted bug fix as caching issues resulted from code change.